 When should you take your dog's temperature?

-body temperature healthy dog it makes sense to measure before and after vaccinations, during pregnancy, as well as before and after childbirth (sharp, as a rule, indicates that no more than a day is left before childbirth).
-Breeding puppies temperature is measured according to a specific schedule, starting from birth.
-As the dog grows older, it is not necessary to constantly measure the temperature, but it is good if the owner knows what indicators of normal temperature are typical for his pet.
+Body temperature healthy dog it makes sense to measure before and after vaccinations, during pregnancy, as well as before and after childbirth (sharp, as a rule, indicates that there is no more than a day left before childbirth).
+Breeding puppies have their temperature measured according to a specific schedule, starting at birth.
+As the dog gets older, it is not necessary to constantly measure the temperature, but it is good if the owner knows what normal temperature indicators are typical for his pet.

-General lethargy, refusal to eat, pale gums and tongue, dry hot nose- these are sufficient reasons to take a dog's temperature, not to mention more serious symptoms, such as vomiting, convulsions, etc.
+General lethargy, refusal to eat, pale gums and tongue, dry hot nose- these are sufficient reasons to measure the dog’s temperature, not to mention more severe symptoms such as vomiting, convulsions, etc.

-If the dog is seriously ill, it makes sense to keep a temperature chart, recording the results of morning and evening measurements on it daily (it is best to take them at the same time).
+If the dog is seriously ill, it makes sense to keep a temperature chart, recording the results of morning and evening measurements daily (it is better to take them at the same time).

-In order to determine the temperature in a dog, you can use a conventional medical thermometer, mercury or electronic. mercury thermometer cheaper, but with electronic temperature measurement process will take much less time.
-For hygiene reasons, it is necessary to allocate a separate thermometer for the dog, which will not be used by other family members.
+In order to determine the dog's temperature, you can use a regular medical thermometer, mercury or electronic.
+Mercury thermometer cheaper, but with an electronic temperature measurement process it will take much less time.
+For hygienic reasons, it is necessary to allocate a separate thermometer for the dog, which will not be used by other family members.
 If there are several animals in the family, it is better to purchase a thermometer for each of them.

-Temperature measurement is a simple procedure, but it requires the owner to be careful and careful with the dog during its implementation.
-The temperature of dogs is measured through the rectum.
-For the first time, your pet may not like these manipulations, but gradually he will get used to them.
+Measuring temperature is a simple procedure, but it requires the owner to carefully and carefully handle the dog during the process.
+Dogs' temperature is measured through the rectum.
+Your pet may not like these manipulations for the first time, but gradually he will get used to them.
 First of all, you need to prepare a thermometer.
-Reset the scale to zero, then coat the tip of the thermometer with petroleum jelly.
-The dog must be laid on its side, then gently lift the tail at the base and slowly insert the thermometer 1.5 - 2 cm into anus.
-At home, you can also measure the temperature of the dog, fixing it in a standing position, as veterinarians do in the clinic, but for an inexperienced owner, this method will be somewhat more complicated.
+Reset the scale to zero, then coat the tip of the thermometer with Vaseline.
+The dog needs to be laid on its side, then carefully lift the tail at the base and slowly insert the thermometer 1.5 - 2 cm into the anal hole.
+At home, you can also measure the dog’s temperature by fixing it in a standing position, just as veterinarians do in the clinic, but for an inexperienced owner this method will be somewhat more difficult.

-If you are using electronic thermometer, measuring the temperature of the dog will take no more than a minute, with a conventional thermometer you will have to wait a little longer, from 3 to 5 minutes.
-It is advisable to measure the temperature in a calm environment in order to exclude excitement or fear, because of which the dog can jump up, break the thermometer and injure himself.
-While taking the temperature, talk to your dog affectionately and reward him with treats.
-You can teach your pet to any command, for example, “Thermometer” or “Treat”, so that in the future the dog knows what awaits it and calmly allows you to measure the temperature.
-Be sure to praise your dog and give him a treat not only during but also immediately after the procedure is completed.
-Most animals tolerate temperature measurement quite calmly if the owner does everything right from the very beginning.
-After you finish, wash the thermometer with soap and warm water and disinfect with alcohol, then wash and disinfect your hands.
+If you are using electronic thermometer, measuring the dog’s temperature will take no more than a minute; with a regular thermometer you will have to wait a little longer, from 3 to 5 minutes.
+It is advisable to measure the temperature in a calm environment to avoid excitement or fear, which could cause the dog to jump up, break the thermometer and injure itself.
+While taking the temperature, talk kindly to your dog and reward him with treats.
+You can accustom your pet to a command, for example, “Thermometer” or “Treat,” so that in the future the dog knows what awaits it and calmly allows its temperature to be taken.
+Be sure to praise your dog and give him treats not only during, but also immediately after the procedure is completed.
+Most animals tolerate temperature measurement quite calmly if the owner does everything correctly from the very beginning.
+After you finish, the thermometer must be washed with soap and warm water and disinfected with alcohol, then wash and disinfect your hands.

-What should I do if my dog has a high or low temperature?
+What to do if your dog has a high or low temperature?

-First of all, you need to understand what indicators are considered "low" or "high" temperature for a dog.
-Objectively low temperature The body temperature of a dog is characterized by thermometer readings of 37⁰С and below, the body temperature of an adult dog is considered to be elevated from 39⁰ and that of a puppy is from 39.5⁰ and higher.
-A dog's temperature of 40⁰ usually indicates a serious illness.
-Especially dangerous is a gradual increase in temperature by 1-2 degrees without jumps and recessions.
-Here are just a few of the many possible reasons why a dog's body temperature drops or rises:
+First of all, you need to understand what indicators are considered “low” or “high” temperature for a dog.
+Objectively low temperature A dog’s body is characterized by thermometer readings of 37⁰C and below; body temperature is considered elevated in an adult dog from 39⁰ and in a puppy – from 39.5⁰ and above.
+A dog's temperature is 40⁰, as a rule, indicating the presence of a serious illness.
+Particularly dangerous is a gradual increase in temperature by 1-2 degrees without sharp jumps and recessions.
+Here are just a few of the many possible reasons why a dog’s body temperature drops or rises:

 -heat: canine distemper, piroplasmosis, endometritis (in bitches), heat stroke, etc.

-- low temperature: parvovirus enteritis (in puppies and young dogs), helminthic invasion and etc.
+- low temperature: parvovirus enteritis (in puppies and young dogs), helminthic infestation and etc.

-Since the temperature itself is not the source of the disease, its “reduction” will not help to cope with the underlying disease that caused this temperature, and in some cases such an intervention will only worsen the situation.
+Since temperature itself is not the source of the disease, “lowering” it will not help to cope with the underlying disease that caused this temperature, and in some cases such intervention will only worsen the situation.

-If you find that your dog's temperature readings are noticeably different from the norm, the best thing to do is not to waste time on amateur activities, but to seek professional help as soon as possible.
+If you find that your dog’s temperature is noticeably different from the norm, the best thing you can do is not to waste time on your own, but to seek help from professionals as quickly as possible.

-Like humans, body temperature in dogs is considered the main indicator of well-being.
-Significant deviations signal that not everything is in order in the pet's body.
+Just like in humans, body temperature in dogs is considered the main indicator of well-being.
+Significant deviations indicate that not everything is in order in the pet’s body.
 The temperature norm is most often an indicator excellent health animal.
-Each owner pet must know the temperature standards for dogs, as well as the rules for measuring it.
+Every owner pet must know temperature standards for dogs, as well as the rules for measuring it.

-Many owners are sure that their pet also has a normal body temperature of 36.6 ° C, but this is fundamentally wrong.
-For a dog, these figures range from 37.5-39 ° C. In addition, the numbers may vary, depending on several factors:
+Many owners are sure that their pet’s normal body temperature is 36.6°C, but this is completely wrong.
+For a dog, these indicators range from 37.5-39°C. In addition, the numbers may vary depending on several factors:

 • belonging to a particular breed;